thoughtworks/talisman/README.md

 * `filesize`

 ## Uninstallation
+The uninstallation process depends on how you had installed Talisman.
+You could have chosen to install as a global hook template or at a single repository.

+Please follow the steps below based on which option you had chosen at installation.

+## Uninstallation from a global hook template
 To uninstall talisman globally from your machine, run:

 ```
 curl --silent  https://raw.githubusercontent.com/thoughtworks/talisman/master/global_install_scripts/uninstall.bash > /tmp/uninstall_talisman.bash && /bin/bash /tmp/uninstall_talisman.bash
 ```